AT A GLANCE

 - We offer evening (3 hour), half day (4.5-5 hour) and full day (8 hour) drift boat trips on the Goulburn River, and we have four boats available every day.

-- We can often cater to last-minute inquiries and can be on the water within 30 minutes of any call.
+- We can often cater to last-minute inquiries and can be on the water ready to fish with you within 30 minutes of being contacted.

 - Our trips include a professional guide and imported drift boat, drinking water, tea and coffee, use of any gear, and lunch on the full days.